Introduction

 Now, finally, let us get to the part about why you are here.
 How big can I build a garage without planning permission?

-In the UK it seems you can build 15 square meter garage or smaller without planning permission.
+In the UK it seems you can build a 15 square meter garage or smaller without planning permission.
 Provided it’s not attached to the house.

 You can build 30 square meters or smaller if it is attached.
 In the latter case, it needs to be built with non-flammable materials and you need to have a 1-meter distance from walls and fences.

-In the US I don’t even try as the permits needed change from place to place and often reflect local issues.
+In the US, I don’t even try as the permits needed change from place to place and often reflect local issues.
 I recommend you to check from local authorities what you can and cannot do without a permit.

 Do you need planning permission to convert a garage